 Applying H tags to your posts will increase your search index rankings, which of course helps in gaining more organic traffic.

 All of these tips are quick and easy to implement and need no technical expertise.

-If you get into the habit of applying them to all of your posts, you will gain a boost in traffic very quickly.
+If you get into the habit of applying them to all of your posts, you will get an increase in blog traffic very quickly.
 Applying simple SEO practices is the best way to get more traffic to your blog.

-A well written, long, informative or entertaining post on a well-designed blog will always attract, and retain far more loyal readers.
+A long, well-written, informative or entertaining post on a well-designed blog will always attract and retain many more loyal readers.